developersCradle/reactive-programming/Mastering Java Reactive Programming From Scratch/Section 01/README.md

 - This is for you, if you are working on **Microservices**.

-- This will be Slow-paced Course.
+- This will be slow paced course.

 <div align="center">
     <img src="OOPpillars.JPG" alt="reactive programming" width="700"/>